SpellholdStudios/NTotSC/ntotsc/docs/readme-ntotsc.txt

 CHANGES
 +++++++

+3.1.1
+	-name of the "Black Swan Armor +2" (ntplat03.itm) fixed
+	-(BG:EE): RING05.are from area AR25PB has 8 charges as per description
+	-(compatibility) Pilar and Gheldehar: JAP detection fixed

 3.1.0 Angel's rebalancing fixes:
 	-Officer Tytus, Haeball, the Black Hand cultists and General Ghotal now have appropriate stats for their levels, especially in HP and AC